 Adopting cloud payroll systems reduces administrative burden significantly, freeing HR professionals to focus on strategic employee management, enhancing productivity, and employee satisfaction.
 Furthermore, cloud systems provide easy accessibility and security, ensuring payroll data is safeguarded from unauthorized access and loss, thus providing peace of mind for employers and employees alike.

-iii) Establish Clear Payroll Policies and Procedures
+3. The Role of Clear Payroll Policies and Procedures

 Transparency is foundational to effective payroll management.
 Clearly documented payroll policies eliminate misunderstandings, disputes, and inefficiencies.
 Kenyan businesses should establish clear guidelines that specify salary structures, payment schedules, overtime policies, statutory deductions, and benefits.
 These policies must be regularly updated and clearly communicated to all employees.